 A rock guitarist since the 1970s, Kelley has been a fan of rock, blues, and jazz since the 1960s.

-The years go by and you wonder what happened to various rock guitarists who made a splash back in the '60s and '70s (or even earlier).
-They suffered from diminished exposure, waning popularity, and in some cases, death.
-At any rate, they left a legacy of fine licks many rock fans like hearing again and again.
-Keep in mind, my list is in not in order.
-I simply wanted to pay tribute to some of my favorite forgotten musicians.
+The years go by and you wonder what happened to so-and-so?
+So here is a list of rock guitarists who made a splash of some sort a while back and then suffered more or less from diminished exposure, waning popularity—or death.
+At any rate, they left a legacy of fine licks most people would like hearing again and again.

 1. John Cipollina (Quicksilver Messenger Service)